Priesthood Sunday

 Does that mean roses, lilies or gardenias?
 It’s actually a gift that transcends all senses—Spiritual Bouquets are prayers or devotional acts that someone (the giver) has offered or will offer for someone else (the recipient).
 It can be given from an individual or group to an individual or group to express joy, sorrow or best wishes, often in commemoration of a special occasion.

-A simple, yet truly meaningful gift as it is a terrific way to show gratitude for our priests and a lovely way to express your appreciation and support for his vocation.
+A simple, yet truly meaningful gift as it is a terrific way to show gratitude for our priests and a lovely way to express your appreciation and support for their vocation.

-Please consider your offering for the spiritual bouquet for our priests over the next weeks.
+Please consider your offering for the spiritual bouquet for our priests the weekend of September 27/28.
 Our local Serra Council will be in the breezeway in the coming weeks to help put together these items for presentation to the priests.

-You can print this image beforehand to turn in to the collection with the Serra Club on the weekend of September 28-29 or you can use the cards they will have at the table.
+You can print this image beforehand to turn in to the collection with the Serra Club on the weekend of September 27/28 or you can use the cards that will be at the table.

 Offering our Intentions in the mass: